gmartinez-dbai/slow-query-doctor/README.md

 ## 🎯 Overview

-Slow Query Doctor automatically analyzes your PostgreSQL slow query logs and provides intelligent, AI-powered optimization recommendations.
-It identifies performance bottlenecks, calculates impact scores, and generates detailed reports with specific suggestions for improving database performance.
+Slow Query Doctor automatically analyzes your database slow query logs and provides intelligent, AI-powered optimization recommendations.
+Currently focused on PostgreSQL, it identifies performance bottlenecks, calculates impact scores, and generates detailed reports with specific suggestions for improving database performance.

+> **v0.1.6 Release Note**: This version includes comprehensive architecture documentation and prepares the codebase for multi-database support coming in v0.4.0.
+All references have been updated from "PostgreSQL-specific" to "database log analyzer" to reflect our roadmap for MySQL and SQL Server support.

 ### Key Features

-- 🔍 **Smart Log Parsing**: Extracts slow queries from PostgreSQL logs, now supports multi-line queries and unusual characters
+- 🔍 **Smart Log Parsing**: Extracts slow queries from database logs, supports multi-line queries and unusual characters
 - 📊 **Impact Analysis**: Calculates query impact using duration × frequency scoring
-- 🤖 **AI-Powered Recommendations**: Uses OpenAI GPT to provide specific optimization advice
+- 🤖 **AI-Powered Recommendations**: Uses AI to provide specific optimization advice (OpenAI in v0.1.x, Ollama in v0.2.0+)
 - 📝 **Comprehensive Reports**: Generates detailed Markdown reports with statistics and recommendations
-- 📂 **Sample Data Included**: Ready-to-use sample log files for testing and demonstration
+- 📂 **Sample Data Included**: Ready-to-use sample PostgreSQL log files for testing and demonstration
 - 🗂️ **Multiple Log Formats**: Supports plain, CSV, and JSON log formats
 - ⚙️ **Config File Support**: Use a `.slowquerydoctor.yml` file to customize analysis options
+- 🔒 **Enterprise-Ready**: v0.2.0+ uses local Ollama models for data privacy compliance

 ## 🚀 Quick Start